-Mentoring is intended to be a constructive aid to support you as you explore and develop your writing, or a particular piece of writing – or even an idea for a piece of writing.
+Mentoring supports you as you explore and develop your writing, or a particular piece of writing – or even an idea for a piece of writing.
 It tends to take place as a work is being written, or while you are reviewing and redrafting, and the work will inevitably undergo many changes during this time.
-Because of this, it's not a substitute for editorial or structural advice, but equally, it's not intended to be a replacement for a course in creative writing.
-It may help you see whether you need to spend a bit more time honing your craft and developing your skills, or are ready to go on to the next stage (finding an editor or a publisher).
+Because of this, it's not a substitute for editorial or structural advice on a finished draft.
+It will help you see whether you need to spend a bit more time honing your craft and developing your draft, or are ready to go on to the next stage (finding an editor or a publisher).

 A report on your work can help you assess your manuscript and see whether it needs further work – and if so, what kind of work – before you self-publish or start submitting to agents and publishers.
 So at this stage your script will be carefully read, and the report will assess its overall publishability, its strengths, and potential areas for further work.
-The assessment should supply enough information to help you consider independently what you need to do, but a detailed structural edit, or a 'tidying' copyedit, may follow if that seems suitable.
+The assessment should supply enough information to help you consider independently what you need to do, but a detailed developmental edit, line edit or 'tidying' copyedit may follow if that seems suitable.

 What you get, subject to initial discussion: